What Are Mentorship Programs? Definition, Types & Use Cases

 Last Updated:

-We find HR leaders often have multiple questions about employee development strategies, and especially mentorship.
 Key among these?
 What are mentorship programs, and why are so many companies using them?
-That “so many” is reference to the data in our latest Mentoring Impact Report, where we found that 98% of Fortune 500 companies are now using mentoring programs.
+That “so many” is reference to the data in our latest Mentoring Impact Report, where we found that 98% of Fortune 500 companies are now using mentorship programs.

 Mentoring is a go-to strategy for engaging, developing, and retaining employees.
 But unlike other types of company-sponsored training programs, it’s distinctly social in nature.
 People learn best from other people, even when that learning is supplemented with learning material like books, videos, courses, and seminars.
-Still, there are many questions surrounding mentoring as a concept and strategy, the most important of which we’ll hopefully answer for you right here.
+Still, there are many questions surrounding mentoring as a concept and strategy, the most important of which we will hopefully answer for you right here.

 What Are Mentorship Programs?